cidgoh/DataHarmonizer/README.md

 This project is currently in the beta phase, with new features being added occasionally.

-## Acknowledgement

-- [Handsontable](https://handsontable.com/) was used to build the grid.
-DataHarmonizer is configured to reference the "non-commercial-and-evaluation" handsontable license "for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation"; if this application is used for commercial purposes, this should be revised as per https://handsontable.com/docs/license-key/
-- [SheetJS](https://sheetjs.com/) was used to open and save local files.
-The community edition was used under the [Apache 2.0](https://github.com/SheetJS/sheetjs/blob/master/LICENSE) license.

 ## Version Control

 Versioning of templates, features, and functionality is modeled on semantic versioning (i.e. versions are expressed as “DataHarmonizer X.Y.Z”).